-- The High Risk Maternity Clinic Program Supervisor, Women's Health Nurse Consultants, Women's Health Branch Nutritionist and Clinical Social Work Consultant will utilize a team approach for the monitoring process.
-The monitoring activities will include the development of a pre-monitoring plan 4-6 months prior to the designated monitoring month, and monitoring visits at least every three years; and technical assistance via phone or email, or on-site visits, as needed.
+- 1. The State Maternal Health Nurse Consultant, WICWS Regional Nurse Consultants, WICWS Nutritionist and Clinical Social Work Consultant will utilize a team approach for the monitoring process.
+The monitoring activities will include: - a. the development of a pre-monitoring plan 4-6 months prior to the designated monitoring month - b. monitoring visits at least every three years - c. technical assistance via phone, email, or on-site visits, as needed.

 Monitoring visits include a review of audited charts, policies/procedures/protocols, and standing orders, and a billing and coding assessment.
 A pre-monitoring visit is optional.
-A written report is completed for any monitoring site visit.
-The monitoring report includes any needed corrective action plan (CAP) and is emailed within 30 days after the monitoring site visit to the local Health Director and lead agency staff. - 2.
-Consequences: The Local Health Department must respond to the corrective action plan within 30 days after the follow-up report is emailed.
+A written report is completed for any monitoring site visit and is emailed within 30 days after the monitoring site visit to the local Health Director and lead agency staff.
+If a corrective action plan (CAP) is warranted, it will be included in the monitoring report.

+2. Consequences: The Local Health Department must respond to the corrective action plan within 30 days after the follow-up report is emailed.
 If monitoring has not closed within 90 days, then the agency will be placed on high risk monitoring status which will require annual monitoring of the Local Health Department.
 Monitoring closure is defined as the Local Health Department being notified that their final CAP is acceptable or that they are being referred for continuing technical assistance.